ReScript provides a tiny but surprisingly useful operator

 This also works with labeled arguments.

-Pipes are used to emulate object-oriented programming, e.g. what's
+Pipes are used to emulate object-oriented programming.
+For example,

 myStudent.getName in other languages like Java would be

 getName(myStudent)).
-This allows us to have the readability of the good parts of OOP without its downside of dragging in a huge class system just to call a function on a piece of data.
+This allows us to have the readability of OOP without the downside of dragging in a huge class system just to call a function on a piece of data.

-Do not to abuse pipes; they're a means to an end.
+Do not abuse pipes; they're a means to an end.
 Inexperienced engineers sometimes shape a library's API to take advantage of the pipe.
-This is backward.
+This is backwards.

 This section requires understanding of our binding API.